-2. Where a Party recognizes, autonomously or by means of an agreement or arrangement, education or experience obtained, qualifications completed or licenses or certificates granted in the territory of a non-Party, nothing in Article 15.3 shall be construed to require the Party to grant such recognition to education or experience obtained, qualifications completed or licenses or certificates granted in the territory.
+2. Where a Party recognizes, autonomously or by means of an agreement or arrangement, education or experience obtained, qualifications completed or licenses or certificates granted in the territory of a non-Party, nothing in Article 15.3 shall be construed to require the Party to grant such recognition to education or experience obtained, qualifications completed or licenses or certificates granted in the territory of the other Party.